 - Economics Club: A business school organization for students interested in economics.

-- Finance Society: For students who are interested in careers in finance.
+- Wall Street Club: For students who are interested in careers in finance.

 - International Business Club: An organization of both graduate and undergraduate students focusing on local and international issues.